BryanLa/get-collab-branch-status/README.md

 This process preserves all of the original commit history that has occurred in the collab branch, by:

 1. Using the script to generate the list of collab branch files that have been added, updated, or deleted, including details of the latest commit for each file.
-The list is essentially a diff between the collab branch and one of it's BASE ancestors (ie: release-* or main).
+The list is essentially a diff between the collab branch and a BASE ancestor (ie: release-* or main).
 The commit message is used to filter out files that don't require review, as indicated by a standard prefix such as `REVIEWED: <message>` or similar.
-2. Identifying a subset of files from the generated list for review, as determined by the lack of the commit message prefix.
+2. Identifying a subset of files from the list for review, as determined by the lack of the commit message prefix.
 3. Marking the subset of files for review by applying a small commit, allowing the files to be included in a review PR against the collab branch.
 4. Reviewing the PR files and applying a final `REVIEWED: <message>` commit to them, then merging them back into the collab branch.